 You have 10 minutes to tell a story.
 What will it be?

-Theatre Oxford’s annual 10-Minute Play Festival draws new works from all over the world.
+Theatre Oxford’s annual 10-Minute Play Contest draws new works from all over the world.
 The grand prize is $1,000 plus production in arts-loving Oxford Mississippi, a town beloved for its literary history.